Dan1elTheMan1el/discord-spelling-bee/README.md

 ## Commands

 - `/set_channel` - Set the current channel as the Spelling Bee channel for your server
-- `/letters` - Show the current puzzle's letter layout
+- `/today` - Manually display today's puzzle progress and statistics
-- `/today` - Display today's puzzle progress and statistics
+- `/messages_between_sends` - Change max number of messages in spelling bee channel before data is sent again (Default: 20)

 ## How to Play